williamchanrico/planet-exporter/README.md

 Planet exporter will consume CPU and Memory in proportion to the number of opened network file descriptors (opened sockets).

+## Additional Binaries

+### Planet Federator

+Since planet-exporter stores raw data in Prometheus, a dashboard querying those data can get expensive.
+A tested traffic bandwidth query for service with ~300 remote upstreams/downstreams took about 9s to return 1 hour data range.
+It gets longer when querying 12h or days range of data.

+Planet Federator runs a Cron that queries Planet Exporter's traffic bandwidth data from Prometheus, pre-process, and stores them in a time-series database for clean and efficient dashboard queries.

+TSDB support:
+- [x] InfluxDB
+- [ ] Prometheus (if InfluxDB turns out to be a bad choice)

 ## Used Go Version

 ```